ComeDownToUs/SubMerge/README.md

 - if newlines are included
 - if not, what represents where a line break would have been

-#To-dos
+# To-dos
-- Read in formatting options from json file (merge config processing req'd)
+- Read in formatting options from json file (partially complete)
+- Config type validations
 - Reduce SSA hardcoding, seems like it's ripe for failure right now
 - Log decoupling issues (ideally want merge operations split from subtitle conversion as much as possible, and everything split by format too)
-- Config type validations
 - Switch to python 3.3
 - Flag coupling issues (specifically hardcoded values)
 - Refactor again once running basic operations